 Contact

-National Security Systems Authority maintains this reference directory as a public-facing resource for professionals, researchers, and service seekers operating within the national security systems and cybersecurity sector.
-This page outlines how correspondence is handled, what types of inquiries fall within scope, and the geographic and subject-matter boundaries of the directory's coverage.
+National Security Systems Authority maintains this reference provider network as a public-facing resource for professionals, researchers, and service seekers operating within the national security systems and cybersecurity sector.
+This page outlines how correspondence is handled, what types of inquiries fall within scope, and the geographic and subject-matter boundaries of the provider network's coverage.
 Requests submitted outside those boundaries are not processed through this office.

 Response expectations

-Correspondence received through this directory is reviewed against a defined scope of relevance before any response is issued.
-The directory covers the cybersecurity and national security systems sector at a national (United States) scale, with a primary focus on provider listings, regulatory alignment, and professional qualification frameworks.
+Correspondence received through this provider network is reviewed against a defined scope of relevance before any response is issued.
+The provider network covers the cybersecurity and national security systems sector at a national (United States) scale, with a primary focus on provider providers, regulatory alignment, and professional qualification frameworks.

 Response timelines vary by inquiry category:

-- Listing inquiries — Requests from organizations seeking inclusion in the Security Systems Listings directory are reviewed on a rolling basis.
+- Provider inquiries — Requests from organizations seeking inclusion in the Security Systems Providers provider network are reviewed on a rolling basis.
 Initial acknowledgment is issued as processing allows of receipt.

 - Factual or reference corrections — Corrections to published content, including regulatory citations, agency names, or classification details, are prioritized.
 Documented corrections citing a named public source — such as a NIST publication, a CISA advisory, or a published federal statute — are reviewed as processing allows.

-- Research and data requests — Inquiries from journalists, academic researchers, or policy analysts requesting structural data about the directory or its coverage methodology are handled separately from operational inquiries.
+- Research and data requests — Inquiries from journalists, academic researchers, or policy analysts requesting structural data about the provider network or its coverage methodology are handled separately from operational inquiries.
 These are not guaranteed a response but are reviewed for scope relevance.

 - General public inquiries — Questions of a general informational nature are not individually answered.
-The Security Systems Directory Purpose and Scope page addresses the most common structural questions about how this resource is organized.
+The Security Systems Provider Network Purpose and Scope page addresses the most common structural questions about how this resource is organized.

 Additional contact options

-For matters that fall outside direct correspondence with this directory, the following public-sector channels cover adjacent areas of regulatory and operational relevance within the national security systems sector.
+For matters that fall outside direct correspondence with this provider network, the following public-sector channels cover adjacent areas of regulatory and operational relevance within the national security systems sector.

 Regulatory and standards bodies: